grcff/agentSchool/README.md

 Description:
 -------------

-agentSchool is a c++/python project which aims to reproduce the schooling/boids behavior of certains animals, typically fishes.
+agentSchool is a c++/python project which aims to reproduce the schooling/boids flocking behavior of certains animals, typically fishes.
 The output of the project is a 2D view of an bounded box containing multiple agents and a predator.
 Each agent's behavior is driven by a multi-target command corresponding to the solution of a quadratic problem.

 For now, the predator is initially set with a random direction and only moves forward with a constant speed.
 Agents are initially placed in random positions in the aquarium, with random directions.
 They are able to rotate around their yaw axis up to a maximum angular speed limit, and they can move forward up to a maximum speed limit.
 They constantly know where is the predator, and they see the other agents up to a maximum distance and up to a maximum angle of view.
 The agents that one agent can see are called its 'neighbors'.